sebdeckers/grunt-rev/README.md

 ```

 #### Custom Options
 Change the algorithm or length to style the generated asset file names.
-Note that the `usemin` companion task requires at least one anycase hexadecimal character to prefix the file name.
+Note that the `usemin` companion task requires at least one anycase hexadecimal character to suffix the file name.

 ```js
 grunt.initConfig({